shrutin567/Celestial-Body-Classification-and-Sorting-Tool/README.md

 3. Paste the copied code into the online compiler's code editor.

 4. Click on the "Run" or "Execute" button provided by the online compiler.

+Feel free to explore this program to classify and sort celestial bodies based on specified constraints.
+If you have any questions or need further assistance, please don't hesitate to contact the repository owner, **shrutin567**.